ncatlab/nlab-content/pages/446.md

 where $r(a, b)$ is shorthand for "$(a, b)$ belongs to $r$".

-The category of maps (functional relations) of a unitary/unital tabular division allegory is a [[logos]], and conversely the bicategory of relations in a logos is a unitary tabular division allegory. ([[Categories, Allegories]], 2.32, page 227.)
+The category of maps (functional relations) of a unitary/unital tabular division allegory is a [[logos]], and conversely the bicategory of relations in a logos is a unitary tabular division allegory. ([Freyd-Scedrov](#FreydScedrov), 2.32, p.
+227.)

 ## Power allegories